tunder-tunder/tunder-tunder/README.md

 # Welcome to tunder's github

 Hi!
-I'm Alina (I mostly go by Tunder online) and I'm a web-developer.
-Here's a collection of wide range of projects I've been working on over the years, looking forward for more to come.
+I'm Alina (I mostly go by Tunder online) and I'm a web-developer + aspiring data scientist.

+My git is a collection of wide range of projects I've been working on over the years, and I'm looking forward for more to come.
-\+
-*I'm currently looking for a job~*

  ### 🌟 my stack  🌟